Eudemonism00/DOL-NPC-Avatars-Mod/README-EN.md

 The mod (including pictures and codes) are freely used within the scope of DoL, and can be modified or reproduced.
 If you want to do a similar feature, that's fine, don't ask me.
 If you want to change or integrate, keep the "Image Instructions" section, or note it elsewhere in the game.

+> Image Instructions: You have used the NPC Avatar Icon Mod.
+This mod is just a fanart.
+The game does not give the specific appearance of characters, please do not mistake it for the official appearance.

 ## Instructions